madiistvan/ml_ops/reports/README.md

 >
 > Answer:

---- For debugging our python code we took advantage of break points and print statements.
+--- For debugging our python code we took advantage of break points and print statements to find what we messed up.
+Also with the help of our automatized test we were ableto detect error and somewhat easily determine which section of our code contains the bugs .
 We had some troubles with worklows not working as expected.
 To solve these issues when it was feasible we tried to excecute the command locally to find out what goes wrong.
-When the commands worked fine locally or could not be run locally we wrote most thing to the output to see the cause of our issues. ---
+When the commands worked fine locally or could not be run locally we wrote most thing to the output to see the cause of our issues.
+Most often it was sufficient to do the local testing, however on some occasions like workflow authentication we ahd  to trigger workflows quite often. ---

 ## Working in the cloud